RevanthKumarM/RevanthKumarM/README.md

 - 👋 Hi, I’m @RevanthKumarM
-- 👀 I’m interested in the backend development space, venturing into system design
+- 👀 I’m interested in the data engineering space
-- 🌱 I’m currently learning golang
+- 🌱 I’m currently learning Azure and its services, primarily databricks, datafactory, synapse.
-- 💞️ I’m looking to collaborate on anything that is interesting to me, vis a vis, backend, devops or even improving documentation
+- 💞️ I’m looking to collaborate on anything that is interesting to me, vis a vis, data engineering, cloud or even improving documentation

 <!---